FatherDivine/flipperzero-mayhem/Troubleshooting.md

 ## The Flipper apps, faps do not run

-You need to [compile the fap files](wiki/Compilation-of-the-faps) for your firmware.
-The provided fap files are intended for the unleashed firmware (usually the latest release).
+You may need to [compile the fap files](wiki/Compilation-of-the-faps) for your firmware.
+The provided fap files are intended to be used with the unleashed firmware (usually the latest release).

+The differences in firmwares, make the fap files not fully portables.

 ## The apps seem to not communicate with the ESP32